 Basenjis can be reserved with strangers, but can also form strong bonds with people.
 It likes to climb and can easily get over chain wire fences.
 It tends to chew a lot so requires a lot of toys.
 It dislikes wet weather.
 Its strong desire to play can lead to behavior problems if left alone.
 It has the unique properties of not barking and of cleaning itself like a cat.
 It can be described as speedy, frisky, and tireless at play and teasing the owner into play.

 Its coat is short and fine, the skin is very pliant.
 It is a light shedder and good for people with allergies.
 Since this breed washes itself like a cat it has no doggie smell.

-The Basenji is prone to kidney problems (Fanconi's syndrome - it must be treated the moment the symptoms are noticed) progressive retinal atrophy, intestinal, and eye problems.
+The Basenji is prone to kidney problems (Fanconi’s syndrome – it must be treated the moment the symptoms are noticed) and eye problems such as progressive retinal atrophy.
+Ensure your veterinarian gives your dog regular eye checks.
 To minimize the risk of your Basenji developing any hereditary health issues, you should buy a Basenji puppy from a reputable breeder.

 The Basenji requires plenty of exercise or else it will become fat and lazy.
 They do not make ideal apartment dogs as they bore easy if left on their own.
 The Basenji is happiest living with a large yard with two or three of its own and they will not fight amongst each other.